CyberFlameGO/svnpython/Doc/reference/expressions.rst

 ``floor(x/y) - 1`` [#]_.

-In addition to performing the modulo operation on numbers, the ``%`` operator is also overloaded by string and unicode objects to perform string formatting (also known as interpolation).
-The syntax for string formatting is described in the Python Library Reference, section :ref:`string-formatting`.
+In addition to performing the modulo operation on numbers, the ``%`` operator is also overloaded by string objects to perform string formatting (also known as interpolation).
+The syntax for string formatting is described in the Python Library Reference, section :ref:`old-string-formatting`.

-.. deprecated:: 2.3
-   The floor division operator, the modulo operator, and the :func:`divmod` function are no longer defined for complex numbers.
+The floor division operator, the modulo operator, and the :func:`divmod` function are not defined for complex numbers.
 Instead, convert to a floating point number using the :func:`abs` function if appropriate.

 .. index:: single: addition